Introduction : Acknowledgments

 The Authors

-Ann S. Botash, MD, the author of the original Child Abuse Evaluation & Treatment for Medical Providers, lead this project and revised most of the content.
+As the principal author, Dr. Botash revised a majority of the content.
 This includes writing the chapters on Child Sexual Abuse Triage, History, Physical Examination, Laboratory, Radiology, Diagnosis, Treatment and Follow-up, Documentation, Reporting, and Children and Adolescents with Disabilities.
-Alicia Pekarsky, MD, wrote the Legal Issues and Multidisciplinary Approach chapters and Janet Rozenswieig, PhD, MPA, wrote the chapter on Sexual and Sexualized Behaviors in Children.
+Steven Blatt, MD, wrote the chapter on Foster Care chapter; Alicia Pekarsky, MD, wrote the Interdisciplinary and Multidisciplinary Teams and Legal Issues chapters; and Janet Rozenswieig, PhD, MPA, wrote the chapter on Sexual and Sexualized Behaviors in Children.
 In addition, Lawrence Ricci, MD, wrote the section on Photographic Documentation in the Documentation chapter.

 We want to recognize the other experts who contributed to the development and evolution of this work: Dana Kaplan, MD, who suggested and reviewed medical content; Sarah J.C.
 Reckess, JD, who reviewed the content of the Legal Issues chapter; and Liz Bowen, PhD, who contributed her expertise related to children and adolescents with disabilities and communication challenges.